attilasomogyi/long-term-relationship-agreement/README.rst

 We will divide and assign household tasks and responsibilities fairly and make an effort to help each other with daily chores.

+It means that the parties involved in the relationship will divide and assign household tasks and responsibilities in a fair and equal manner, and will make an effort to help each other with daily chores.
+This may include things like cooking, cleaning, laundry, and other household tasks that need to be done on a regular basis.
+It implies that the parties are willing to work together as a team to maintain a comfortable home environment and that they understand the importance of sharing responsibilities in order to make the relationship work in the long term.

 Relationship Goals
 ------------------